 At first, I settled on a $5 Oral B toothbrush, which gave out after a few months of use.

 Then, I got a $100 Colgate Smart toothbrush as a gift.
 I used it for a few months.
 But I wasn't a huge fan of the brush shape; it never seemed to clean thoroughly and the smart tech kind of freaked me out.

 When my Sonicare Essence dies (it hasn't yet), I'll buy another Sonicare toothbrush.

 If you just want a basic electric toothbrush that thoroughly cleans your teeth, this is the way to go.

-It features a traditionally shaped brush head, a tilted design to make it easy to reach back molars, a two-week battery and a strong sonic vibration.
+It features a traditionally shaped brush head, a tilted design to make it easy to reach back molars, a two-week battery life and a strong sonic vibration.

 For more personal care essentials, check out:

 - 15 best face washes and cleansers you can buy at a drugstore